raykendo/ESRI_REST_Diagnostics/MapServiceData/README.md

 ### Installation

 Installation on the browser is as simple as adding a bookmark.
-From the [bookmarklet.html](https://github.com/raykendo/ESRI_REST_Diagnostics/blob/master/bookmarklets.html) page...
+From the [ESRI Rest Diagnostics](http://raykendo.github.io/ESRI_REST_Diagnostics/) page...

 - Chrome: drag the anchor link to your browser toolbar.
 - Firefox: right-click on the link and select "Bookmark this link".